Latest Flex Office Market Insights: London Flexible Office Space Report - January 2024

 Our market report provides insights and showcases pricing and availability for flexible office space across the UK.

-As might be expected, the amount of vacant office space has doubled over the course of the Covid pandemic with net 3 million sq. ft. of flexible space becoming available over the past 18 months to December 2021.
+Though the supply of available space dropped throughout 2022, inflation and economic uncertainty, has driven up the amount of vacant flexible office space by 33% over 2023, representing the largest single increase since the start of the pandemic.
 With tenants on much shorter term agreements than direct leases, these businesses were better able to react to new work-from-home circumstances and release office space where they no longer required it.

-Despite the recent surge in Covid cases, the outlook for the Flex market is positive.
+With the threat of any future lockdowns well behind us, the outlook for the Flex market is positive.
 As the name infers, it's the most flexible tool businesses have today to manage costs during these continued uncertain times.
-As we have observed in other markets, when Covid restrictions ease, there will be considerable pent-up demand for quality flexible office space.
-In our view, the demand for quality offices can be attributed to both greater affordability and businesses need to entice staff back to the office and appeal to new hires in the war for talent.
+In our view, the demand for quality offices can be attributed to both greater affordability and businesses' need to be nimble in a changing market.

 If you’re looking for flexible office space for 100 people or less, there are thousands of turnkey private offices right across the United Kingdom in every major city and many small towns across all regions.

-A key starting point for many businesses is budget and the Rubberdesk research team has compared the major locations to look at the median office rate per month per person.
-Using the Rubberdesk platform and examining real time availability and pricing we are able to bring together the most thorough comparison possible.
+A key starting point for many businesses is budget and the Rubberdesk research team has compared the major locations to look at the median monthly office rate per person.
+Using the Rubberdesk platform and examining real-time availability and pricing we are able to bring together the most thorough comparison possible.
 Here is where businesses can compare the entire market from Central London to South London, and Manchester to Cardiff to Glasgow.

-At a macro level, the median price to rent a desk across the UK is £500.00 in a private office and £270.00 for a hot desk in a shared space.
+At a macro level, the median price to rent a desk across the UK is £490.00 for a private office and £270.00 for a hot desk in a shared space.

-While these prices and capacity give you a sense of the total market, it's important to break down each city to get a true sense of cost and availability in your city.
-As the chart below shows, London is the most expensive per person per month for private office space, boosted by the rates found in Central and West London.
-Outside London, you'll find rates in Glasgow, Bristol and Cardiff at least half of those typically seen in London.
+While these prices and capacity give you a sense of the total market, it's important to break down each city to get a true sense of cost and availability in your region.
+As the chart below shows, Cambridge is the most expensive per person per month for private office space, though this is primarily due to its proximity to London over other market factors.
+In London, rates found in Central drive the overall pricing with rates over £900 per person in some sought-after locations.
+Outside London, you'll find rates in Glasgow, Bristol, and Cardiff at least half of those typically seen in London.

-The rest of the report drills down into the detail of the office spaces available and provides the most comprehensive and up to date analysis of Flexible Office space anywhere.
-We’ve analysed almost 6 million sq. ft. of office space from over 5,700 offices for rent across the UK on Rubberdesk with real-time availability and pricing.
+The rest of the report drills down into the detail of the office spaces available and provides the most comprehensive and up-to-date analysis of Flexible Office space anywhere.
+We’ve analysed 6.5 million sq. ft. of office space from over 6,500 offices for rent across the UK on Rubberdesk with real-time availability and pricing.
 And because Rubberdesk has thousands of hosts listing their office space for rent, it’s the best place to compare the market.

 So, here’s what we’ve looked at:

 Up until 2008, most commercial rental agreements were conducted on a fixed yearly basis for 5 to 10 years forcing companies to lock into long-term arrangements that may or may not fit the growth plans for the business.
-If a business grew or shrunk, it was at the mercy of breaking contract or lease re-assignment.
-The past two years have shown how even the best laid plans can go awry and in times of great uncertainty short term rental commitments are proving advantageous to businesses, if not Landlords.
+If a business grew or shrunk, it was at the mercy of breaking a contract or lease re-assignment.
+The past two years have shown how even the best-laid plans can go awry and in times of great uncertainty, short-term rental commitments are proving advantageous to businesses if not Landlords.

-If you’re a big fan of flexible office space for the flexible payment options, then you’ll have a few choices to consider.
+If you’re a big fan of flexible office space and flexible payment options, then you’ll have a few choices to consider.
 If you’re not sure where you’ll be in 6 months or a year then a month-to-month contract is ideal, though you’ll pay a premium of anywhere from 10-20% for the privilege.
-If you don’t mind making a longer-term commitment for a year or longer then you can often negotiate a better deal than the rates shown.
-In fact, right now we’re seeing deals offering 40% discounts when signing a 12-month agreement to entice companies back after the pandemic.
+If you don’t mind making a longer-term commitment a year or longer then you can often negotiate a better deal than the rates shown.
+In fact, right now we’re seeing deals offering 15-20% discounts when signing a 12-month agreement to entice companies back after the pandemic.

-As a business, you have a plethora of options available from fully-managed office operators such as Servcorp to the new kids on the block including WeWork, Regus (owned by IWG), Mindspace, and UK owned Huckletree, Labs UK, and Bruntwood to name a few.
+As a business, you have a plethora of options available from fully-managed office operators such as Servcorp to WeWork, Regus (owned by IWG), Mindspace, and UK owned Huckletree, Labs UK, and Bruntwood to name a few.
 From desks and chairs to printing and amenities such as showers and bike racks, these fully managed operators provide everything you need at a single monthly price with the option to add more desks or downsize the space as needed.

-A commercial office space on the other hand generally requires a much longer commitment (often 3-5 years) and comes with extra costs such for furniture, electricity, IT, maintenance and cleaning.
+Commercial office space on the other hand generally requires a much longer commitment (often 3-5 years) and comes with extra costs such as furniture, electricity, IT, maintenance, and cleaning.
 In addition, a traditional lease often includes costs for space you never end up using such as the lobby.

-It's fair to say that the comparison of Managed Flexible Office Space to traditional Commercial Leases is like comparing apples and oranges.
-There are a number of differences between the two and each wins in their own regards.
+It's fair to say that the comparison of Flexible Office Space to traditional Commercial Leases is like comparing apples and oranges.
+There are a number of differences between the two and each wins in its own regard.
 We'll save a comparison of the relative merits of each style for another time.

 Though many coworking operators have rates specifically for a single desk in an open plan space available, these generally represent less than 10% of the available spaces.
 Private and customised offices make up the vast majority of Flex space rented.
 These private offices typically share communal facilities such as meeting rooms, bathrooms, and kitchen areas but are self-contained and fully serviced.

-When looking at office size, the smaller private spaces of fewer than 10 desks account for 55% of all available space.
-This is somewhat in response to demand for smaller private spaces by businesses that are looking for safe places for their employees to work away from HQ or home and with new physical distancing guidelines becoming the norm, we expect the operators to alter open plan coworking spaces into more private small offices.
+When looking at office size, the smaller private spaces of fewer than 10 desks account for 51% of all available space, down from 51% in Q1.
+This is somewhat in response to the demand for smaller private spaces by businesses that are looking for safe places for their employees to work away from HQ or home and with new physical distancing guidelines becoming the norm, we expect the operators to alter open plan coworking spaces into more private small offices.

-Though larger offices for 50 plus people make up less than 10% of the available offices, there are a number of large offices on offer for teams of 100-500 which account for 47% of all available floor space.
-Depending on where demand sits moving forward, these larger offices of course could be carved into smaller spaces as required emphasising the flexibility of modern office space in this sector.
+Though larger offices for 50-plus people make up less than 9% of the available offices, there are a number of large offices on offer for teams of 50-400 which account for 40% of all available floor space.
+Depending on where demand sits moving forward, these larger offices of course could be carved into smaller spaces as required emphasizing the flexibility of modern office space in this sector.

-Prior to the pandemic, flexible desks were a popular choice for many individuals looking for a place to work, thought they quickly lost favour as businesses and coworking operators reacted to the changing demand brought on by social distancing guidelines and the need for private spaces.
+Prior to the pandemic, flexible desks were a popular choice for many individuals looking for a place to work, though, they quickly lost favor as businesses and coworking operators reacted to the changing demand brought on by social distancing guidelines and the need for private spaces.

-However, as Covid-19 restrictions come to an end, demand for different workspace types is once again evolving. in a recent survey on 2022 coworking trends, DESKMAG found that coworking and serviced office operators have noted an increase in demand for flexible desks with demand now back in line with individual offices.
-Not surprisingly, DESKMAG found that demand for team offices outweighed both flexible desks and individual offices as larger businesses that have been fully remote start to plan for the future of a more hybrid workplace.
+However, as Covid-19 restrictions ended, demand for different workspace types is once again evolving. in a recent survey on 2023 coworking trends, DESKMAG found that hot desks have once again become popular with a 9% increase while 1 person private offices have seen a 15% decline over the past 18 months.
+Not surprisingly, DESKMAG found that demand for team offices outweighed both flexible desks and individual offices as larger businesses that have been fully remote have started to test out hybrid workspaces.
 And as business sentiment continues to improve, we expect demand for larger offices to outstrip other types.

-By contrast the flexible office space calculation is much simpler and typically based on the desk capacity of the office.
-If for example, each desk in a private office costs £600 per person, the cost for a 6 person office is simply £3,600 (£600 x 6 = £3,600 per month + VAT).
-Flexible office rental typically includes credits towards meeting rooms, printing facilities, but for heavy users of either, there are options to have these services included.
+By contrast, the flexible office space calculation is much simpler and typically based on the desk capacity of the office.
+If for example, each desk in a private office costs £625 per person, the cost for a 6-person office is simply £3,750 (£625 x 6 = £3,750 per month + VAT).
+Flexible office rental typically includes credits towards meeting rooms and printing facilities, but for heavy users of either, there are options to have these services included.
 Of course, in addition to the office space and desks comes access to common areas such as kitchens, meeting rooms, washrooms, and other amenities such as showers and even secure bike racks.

 When it comes to the UK market, higher prices across greater London skew the median national price.
-Therefore it's important to break out pricing for London comparing to other regions across the UK.
-As shown in the table below, prices in London range from a low of £627 for a 5-10 person office to £725 for a larger 25+ person office.
-These prices are more than double the median price for all other locations with prices outside London ranging from £275 for teams of 16-25 people to £395 for teams of 50 plus.
+Therefore it's important to break out pricing for London comparing it to other regions across the UK.
+As shown in the chart below, prices in London range from a low of £589 for an 1-4 person office to £746 for a larger enterprise office for 50+ people.
+These prices are more than double the median price for most other locations with prices outside London ranging from £275 for teams of 5-10 people to £327 for teams of 26-50 staff.

 With a vacancy rate of 13.3% prior to the pandemic, there are now considerable discounts on offer with operators slashing prices due to increased vacancy rates.
-In fact, we've already seen a softening in prices over the past few weeks with prices on 50+ offices down 12% from mid May.
+In fact, we've already seen a softening in prices over the past half year with prices on 50+ offices down 10% from December 2022.

 When it comes to price, London is the most expensive per person per month for private office space, boosted by the amount and rates found in Central and West London.

-As a large global city, Greater London is as diverse as many of the regions around the United Kingdom with a range of office sizes, prices and amenities to meet the needs of almost any business.
-Though there are bargains across the city, prices are at a premium in the City of London with median desk rates ranging from £645 for a 1-4 person office to £786 for an office of 50 or more staff.
+As a large global city, Greater London is as diverse as many of the regions around the UK with a range of office sizes, prices, and amenities to meet the needs of almost any business.
+Though there are bargains across the city, prices are at a premium in the City of London with median desk rates ranging from £650 for a 5-10 person office to £732 for an office of 50 or more staff.

-The median price to rent a private office in the UK is £500 per person with rates that range from £425 per person for a small office of 5-10 people to £682 per person for an office for 50+ people.
+The median price to rent a private office in the UK is £490 per person per month.